Hebei University: Curriculum

 As a comprehensive university, Hebei University offers a variety of courses covering a wide range of fields, including Philosophy, Economics, Law, Education, Literature, History, Science and Technology, Engineering, Medicine, and Management.
 The 15 colleges offer 85 specialized undergraduate courses leading to bachelor's degrees.
 The university can also award master's degrees in 140 subjects and doctorates in 12 fields.

 Rankings

 Hebei University consistently ranks one of the top two universities in Hebei Province on a variety of criteria and is consistently ranked top 80 in China.

 The Chinese University Ranking (Wu Shulian) rankings by year:

-Notable Faculty Members
+Notable people

-The university has a total of 3,372 teaching and administrative staff, of whom 1,910 are doing teaching and research work, including 417 professors and 722 associate professors.
+The university employs 3,372 teaching and administrative staff, including 1,910 engaged in teaching and research, with 417 professors and 722 associate professors.